 Jurisdictional REDD+ programs are getting off the ground around the world.
 The governing Council of the International Civil Aviation Organization (ICAO) — the United Nations agency that sets standards for global aviation — recently approved jurisdictional REDD+ credits for airlines to use under the Carbon Offsetting and Reduction Scheme for International Aviation (CORSIA), marking the first time REDD+ credits have been approved for use within a global compliance carbon market system.

 We have partners and staff working in Brazil to help develop a jurisdictional approach there, including by piloting a program known as CONSERV to demonstrate how incentives can be efficiently channeled to farmers on the ground.
 To jumpstart a large-scale market, we helped to establish Emergent, a non-profit market intermediary, which guarantees demand and facilitates transactions of jurisdictional REDD+ credits.
+Emergent also is the administrative coordinator for the LEAF Coalition, an initiative that in 2021 mobilized $1 billion in public-private financing for large scale tropical forest protection, with more to come.
 To further increase demand, EDF, the United Nations REDD+ Programme, Emergent, and partners launched the Green Gigaton Challenge, which aims to scale high-integrity tropical forest carbon credit transactions to at least a billion tons of annual emissions reductions by 2025.

 Indigenous peoples and REDD+

 Central to the success of REDD+ are the Indigenous communities who inhabit and protect much of the world's tropical forested area.
 Their livelihoods and cultures are put at risk when forests are destroyed, so they have a great deal to gain from the REDD+ approach.